UNDP-Accelerator-Labs/rd_dashboard/README.md

 ## Usage

-After deployment, the R&D Dashboard can be accessed via the GitHub Pages URL associated with your repository.
-The dashboard provides real-time insights into R&D activities, which can be used by researchers, policymakers, and other stakeholders to monitor and analyze global research trends.
+After deployment, the R&D Dashboard can be accessed via the (GitHub Pages URL)[https://undp-accelerator-labs.github.io/rd_dashboard/] associated with this repository.
+The dashboard provides real-time insights into R&D activities, which can be use to monitor and analyze global research trends across the Accelerator labs.

+## Update the Data

+The dashboard is powered by data from an [Excel spreadsheet](https://github.com/UNDP-Accelerator-Labs/rd_dashboard/blob/main/R%26D_dashboard_data.xlsx) located in this repository.
+Contributors can update this spreadsheet directly.
+After any changes are made, the `process_data.py` script will automatically convert the updated data into JSON files, which are then used for the visualizations displayed on the dashboard.

 ## Contributing